 - Adaptability: Things may not always go as you plan, therefore pivot your way to find alternatives.
 Even employers prefer to absorb those candidates who are adaptable to change.
-Push your limits to be an early adapter and if possible, always offer to mentor your co-workers to remain in the eyes of higher-ups.
+Push your limits to be an early adapter and if possible, always offer to mentor your co-workers to gain attention of higher-ups.

 - Problem Solving: When something goes wrong at work, instead of complaining, take desired actions to remain noticed.
 Try to make yourself indispensable to your employers, they are keen on hiring problem solvers to navigate unexpected challenges.